uprighted-learners/unit-5-hello-express/readme.md

 - [ ] The next step you will need to do is to import `express`.
 Node.js imports work differently than JavaScript and React and use the following syntax:
 `const example = require('example')`
 - [ ] The second step is assigning the invocation of `express` to the variable `app`.
 - [ ] The third step is creating a variable to reference the port the app will run on.
-For this lab, we will be using 4000
+For this exercise, we will be using 4000

 ## Open up the connection to a port